Connecting education and the workplace

 Career counselling and guidance

-A one-on-one session with a trained careers advisor can help with life and career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
-Make an appointment or drop in between 12noon and 2pm daily for a 15–30 minute consultation.
+A one-on-one session with a trained Career Counsellor can help with career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
+Make an appointment for a one-hour consultation which can be face to face, by telephone or by Skype.

 Resume and job application assistance